jtwig/book/tags/other.md

 ```

 <p style="text-align: justify;">
-The escaping functionality is attached to the very end of the rendering pipeline as explained in Jtwig Core > Rendering pipeline.
+The escaping functionality is attached to the very end of the Jtwig rendering pipeline.
 </p>

 ## `filter`